mhgolkar/Dizi/Docs/Getting_Started.md

 ```

 Last line including `.render()` method, means: read `./profile.html`, then replace `'x-tag' in dataset` whit `dataset[x-tag]` value.
 Ok.
 Done.
-This Demo is very plain & pulp, But i hope is useful.
+This Demo is very plain & pulp.
+I hope this will be helpful for you.